jdreaver/rust-os/README.md

 ## TODO

-- Per CPU storage
-  - If we do per CPU, ensure we disable preemption while reading per CPU variables so the current task doesn't get rescheduled and cause the CPU number to change
-    - Might need to ensure we disable moving a task from one CPU to the next during syscalls, especially if we use swapgs
-  - Consider using per CPU for storing the currently running task instead of having a Vec of those in `Scheduler`
 - Userspace
   - Syscall kernel stack: use swapgs for kernel stack instead of single global var
     - <https://wiki.osdev.org/SWAPGS>